Where to Stay in Bali: 10 Best Areas & Hotels

 Overview of Where to Stay in Bali

-Although at first glance it may seem like a small island, in reality, Bali is pretty big: the distance is 145 km (90 miles) from west to east and 85 km (53 miles) from north to south.
-Apart from the main island, the Nusa Islands (Nusa Lembongan, Nusa Ceningan and Nusa Penida) also belong to Bali.
+At first glance, Bali might seem like a small island but in reality, it’s far from it.
+The distance is 145 km (90 miles) from west to east and 85 km (53 miles) from north to south.
+Apart from the main island, the Nusa Islands (Nusa Lembongan, Nusa Ceningan, and Nusa Penida) also belong to Bali.

 Basically, you can divide Bali into 6 main areas:

-The other thing you’ll want to consider is the attractions you’re interested in.
-I recommend compiling a list of all the attractions and pinning them on a map so you can see where you’ll going to spend the majority of your time and choose your bases accordingly.
+I recommend compiling a list of all the attractions you’re interested in and pinning them on a map so you can see where you’ll spend the majority of your time and choose your bases accordingly.

 Canggu (beaches, first-time visitors, food, great atmosphere)COMO Uma Canggu